 By the way, both breakfast and dinner are overpriced here, so feel free to use your dining credit for either!

-This is one of Disney World’s most popular restaurants, hands down, and its family style, Hawaiian-themed meals are only part of the reason.
-‘Ohana also offers an incredible view of the Magic Kingdom Fireworks from its perch atop the Great Ceremonial House at the Polynesian Resort.
+This is one of Walt Disney World’s most popular restaurants — hands down — and its family style, Hawaiian-themed meals are only part of the reason.
+‘Ohana also offers an incredible view of the Magic Kingdom Fireworks from its perch atop the Great Ceremonial House at the Polynesian Village Resort.

-Breakfast here features Mickey, Lilo, Stitch, and their friends in an all-you-can-eat Hawaiian masterpiece of a meal.
-Dinner has no characters, but does hold the hope for many guests for the chance to see those fireworks while digging into some incredible Bananas Foster Bread Pudding.
+Breakfast at ‘Ohana features Mickey, Lilo, Stitch, and their friends in an all-you-care-to-enjoy Hawaiian masterpiece of a meal (including mini Mickey Waffles!).
+Dinner has no characters but does hold the hope for many guests for the chance to see those fireworks while digging into some incredible ‘Ohana Bread Pudding.

 Price-wise, ‘Ohana is a bit more expensive than even Chef Mickey’s; coming in around $30 per adult, this is a great trade-in for a table-service credit.